 “In every generation one must see himself as if he had left Egypt.”
 Pesach may seem like a distant memory despite it having concluded less than two weeks ago.
-Yet it is the legacy of Pesach that hovers so strongly in the 21
+Yet it is the legacy of Pesach that hovers so strongly in the 21st century.

 Pesach celebrates Jewish peoplehood and nationhood.
 Such did not come easily and was preceded by much pain and suffering - anti-Jewish laws, increased taxation, forced labour, culminating with Jewish babies being thrown into the Nile.